Why should I choose Moore Barlow to represent me?

 Who will handle my claim?

-We have an expert team of medical negligence solicitors, all of whom have extensive experience and each also has specific specialities.
+We have an expert team of clinical negligence solicitors, all of whom have extensive experience and each also has specific specialities.

 How can you help me during my claim?

 During the continuance of your claim if you or your carers, are having difficulty accessing health or social care services, then we can help.
 We provide a whole range of services designed to meet the needs of vulnerable people, including children, the disabled, the elderly and their carers.
 We can help you gain access to all available NHS and social care services to ensure you have the support and assistance you need, whether you live at home or in a residential or nursing home.